andimeier/sudokusolver/README.md

 The rules for a Sudoku file are:

 1. Each Sudoku row is written in a separate line
-2. Each line contains the initial numbers of a Sudoku row, empty Sudoku cells are represented by a dot '.' or '0' or '\_'.
+2. Each line contains the initial numbers of a Sudoku row, empty Sudoku cells are represented by a dot '.' or '\_'.
+If '0' is no valid candidate, then '0' is also interpreted as empty cell.
 3. lines starting with a hashbang '#' are considered comments and are silently skipped
 4. Optional control lines can be used: these start with a keyword and a colon and then the specific setting.